cefolger/needsmoredojo/README.md

 > **Note: Please make sure you have setup your project sources location so that the AMD update works correctly**

-> **Note: At this time, refactoring of the dojo library sources is not supported.**

 ##### Move File Refactoring

-In versions 0.5 and later, you can now move your dojo AMD modules.
+> **Note: Needs More Dojo disables its refactoring support by default due to performance concerns on large projects.
+You can enable refactoring by checking "Enable refactoring support for move and rename file actions" in the Needs More Dojo settings.**

+Needs More Dojo will update module references when you move an AMD module.

 To perform a move:
 - Drag the file in the project tree to its new location